Pinus jeffreyi Jeffrey pine

 Jeffrey pine is a noble tree of the Sierra above 5000 feet, reaching from Oregon to Baja California, and seen in typical form at Stanford Sierra Camp on Fallen Leaf Lake.
-There arethree needles to a bunch, each about 8 inches long.
-The cones are the same length more or less, and are nice to handle, not being particularly sticky or prickly.
-The bark is constructed in flakes shaped like pieces of a jigsaw puzzle which, unlike ponderosa pine, smell like vanilla when freshly broken off.
+There are three needles to a bunch, each about 8 inches long.
+The cones are the same length more or less, and are nice to handle, despite incurved spines at the tips of the scales.
+The bark is constructed in flakes shaped like pieces of a jigsaw puzzle.
 Larger trees develop a distinctly yellowish tinge in the bark.
-The 202-foot state champion (1984) is in Stanislaus National Forest.
-It may be possible to distinguish Jeffrey pine from ponderosa pine in the wild, but cultivated specimens of unrecorded provenance can sometimes be hard to tell apart.
-See a young specimen at the Carnegie Institution on Panama Street just beyond the edge of the back lawn situated between Searsville Rd and Campus Drive.
+The likely tallest in the state, about 207 feet, is in the Trinity Alps.
+The largest, however, is at Huntington Lake, at 184 feet tall with a trunk circumference of almost 25 feet.
+On campus see a modestly sized specimen at the south edge of the Carnegie Institution grounds, close to Searsville Road.

 Jeffrey pine can sometimes be hard to tell apart from ponderosa.
 Look for a fully opened cone.
 With Jeffrey, its spines point towards the base.
 Ponderosa’s curve outward.
 Much confusion reigns about the scent difference between the species.
 If you put your nose against the cracks between the plates of bark and inhale, some say you will detect vanilla or butterscotch in Jeffrey, with ponderosa having no particular scent.
 Others dispute this.
 Still, it is fun to stand at a mature pine especially on a warm day and take a whiff.
 Those in the know will understand exactly what’s going on.